QiBeichun/beichun_qi.github.io/_posts/2017-08-20-On-the-strategy-of-event-driven-injection-and-ignition-synchronous-control-for-SI-engine.markdown

 ---
 layout: post
-title:  "Conference paper: On the Strategy of Event-Driven Injection and Ignition Synchronous Control for SI Engine"
+title:  "Conference paper: On the Strategy of Event-Driven Injection and Ignition Synchronous Control for SI Engine(January 2017)"
 date:   2017-08-20 19:45:31 +0530
 categories: publication
 author: "Qi Beichun"